svmiller/svmiller.github.io/_posts/2020-04-07-post-estimation-simulation-trump-vote-midwest.md

 Third, not only is it the case that anything that's scaled can be directly compared to something that also shares the scale, but this scale will approximate the unscaled binary inputs as well.
 For example, assume a dummy independent variable that has a 50/50 split.
 Gender typically looks like this even as there are a few more women than men.
 If the dummy variable has a 50/50 split, then $$p(dummy = 1) = .5$$.
 Further, the standard deviation would also equal .5 because $$\sqrt{.5*.5} = \sqrt{.25} = .5$$.
 We can compare the coefficient of this dummy variable with our new standardized continuous/ordinal input variables.
 We can clarify that almost no independent variable is truly 50/50, but the nature of calculating standard deviations for binary variables means this will work well in most cases except when $$p(dummy = 1)$$ is really small.
 For example, when $$p(dummy = 1) = .25$$, then the standard deviation is$$\sqrt{.25*.75} = .4330127$$.

 It doesn't take much effort to calculate this.
-Here's a tidy-friendly approach that leans on the `r2sd()` function in my `stevemisc` package along with a re-estimation of the model.
+Here's a tidy-friendly approach that leans on the `r2sd()` function in my `{stevemisc}` package along with a re-estimation of the model.

 ```r